The cluster value problem in spaces of continuous functions: Cluster value problem in

 Nevertheless, for $\alpha$ a countable ordinal, the intervals $[1, \alpha]$ are always compact, Hausdorff and dispersed (they contain no perfect non-void subset).
 The compact, Hausdorff and dispersed sets $K$ satisfy, from the Main Theorem in \cite{PS}, that $X=C(K)$ contains no isomorphic copy of $l_1.$ Moreover, from Theorem 5.4.5 in \cite{AK}, $X=C(K)$ has the Dunford-Pettis property.
 Therefore, for dispersed $K,$ the continuous polynomials on $X=C(K)$ are weakly (uniformly) continuous on bounded sets by Corollary 2.37 in \cite{D}.

-Moreover, since $X^*=l_1(K)$ has the approximation property, Proposition 2.8 in \cite{D} now yields that all continuous polynomials on $X$ can be uniformly approximated, on bounded sets, by polynomials of finite type.
+Moreover, since $X^*=l_1(K)$ has the approximation property, Proposition 2.8 in \cite{D} and the conclusion in the former paragraph now yield that all continuous polynomials on $X$ can be uniformly approximated, on bounded sets, by polynomials of finite type.
 Thus the elements of $A_u(B)$ can be approximated, uniformly on $B,$ by polynomials of finite type.
 Hence $A_u(B)=A(B),$ so each fiber at $x \in \bar{B}^{**}$ is the singleton $\{x\},$ and then $X$ satisfies the cluster value theorem for the algebra $A_u(B).$

 We now consider the cluster value problem on $X$ for the algebra of all bounded analytic functions $H^{\infty}(B).$ Following the line of proof of Theorem 5.1 in \cite{ACGLM}, we still get a cluster value theorem: